mohammedzamakhan/toddmotto.github.io/_posts/2016-06-03-lifecycle-hooks.md

 ##### Is two-way binding through "=" syntax dead?

 Yes.
-One-way binding is established as the best way to approach data flow, React, Angular 2 and others all use it.
-Now it's Angular 1's turn, a little late to the party, but hey, this is insanely powerful and changes the way new Angular 1.x apps are created.
+One-way binding is established as the best way to approach data flow: React, Angular and others all use it.
+Now it's AngularJS's turn, a little late to the party, but hey, this is insanely powerful and changes the way new AngularJS apps are created.

 <img src="/img/posts/binding-dead.jpg" style="max-width: 100%;">